Skip to main content

 Products and publications

-Products: This project will produce evidence on the effects of COVID-related school disruptions on the educational trajectories and outcomes of low-income high school students, including how those effects differ for key student subgroups (e.g., students of color, students with an IEP) and for different COVID-related instructional plans.
-That evidence will be provided to the Tennessee Department of Education through meetings with their staff and to the research community and education practitioners and policymakers through social media, presentations, and publications.
+This project produced evidence on the effects of COVID-related school disruptions on the educational trajectories and outcomes of low-income high school students, including how those effects differed for key student subgroups (e.g., students of color, students with an IEP) and for different COVID-related instructional plans.
+That evidence was provided to the Tennessee Department of Education through TERA and meetings with their staff and to the research community and education practitioners and policymakers through presentations and publications.

 Related projects